 2. ... and the drinks!

 No kidding — SeaWorld is officially my favorite place for "adult" beverages.
-There are plenty of other yummy concoctions on the fruity side, such as a watermelon lime margarita.
+There are plenty of other yummy concoctions on the fruity side, such as the Frozen Stingray.
+Pictured above as a sample-size drink, the Frozen Stingray consists of pineapple, coconut, lime, melon liqueur and vodka.
 If cocktails aren't your fancy, hop in Leap's footsteps by sipping on the seemingly infinite number of craft beers throughout the park.
-There is plenty of wine to choose from as well, plus specialty booths offering sake and tequila tasting.
+There is plenty of wine to choose from as well, plus specialty booths offering sake and Jack Daniels concoctions.